 - A headache

 - Depression, irritability, anxiety or other mood swings

 - Confusion or disorientation

 - Blurred vision or ringing in the ears

 While some of these may be apparent shortly after the accident, many like changes in sleep patterns and mood swings may not manifest themselves for quite some time.

-The biggest issue with either of these two types of injury is that you can sustain damage that produces little to no outward sign when sustained.
+The biggest issue with either of these two types of unreported injuries is that you can sustain damage that produces little to no outward sign when sustained.
 If left ignored though, they can become progressively worse until they greatly impair your ability to function in a meaningful way.
-Herniated disks can worsen until the nerves in your spine are damaged and TBIs can leave you mentally impaired for the rest of your life.
+Herniated discs can worsen until the nerves in your spine are damaged and TBIs can leave you mentally impaired for the rest of your life.

 The best hope for a successful recovery from either lies in early diagnosis and treatment.
 So, let me stress once again that if you have been involved in any type of accident it is imperative that you seek medical attention immediately and report any and all symptoms, no matter how minor to your healthcare provider.

 If you or a loved one are involved in an accident due to the negligence of another party, you should consider hiring a personal injury attorney.
 Contact one of our experienced attorneys at Thompson Law.
 We offer clients a free case evaluation and will help you get the proper medical treatment and compensation for your suffering.
 Call us anytime 24/7 at 844-308-8180.